Auctionator/Auctionator/.github/ISSUE_TEMPLATE/bug-report-for-a-vanilla-alpha.md

 ---
-name: Bug report for a TBC alpha
+name: Bug report for a Vanilla alpha
 about: You're using WoW Vanilla and an alpha version of Auctionator
 title: ''
 labels: vanilla